benc-uk/kube-workshop/04-deployment/readme.md

 - An environmental variable called `MONGO_CONNSTR` should be passed to the container, with the connection string to connect to the MongoDB, which will be `mongodb://admin:supersecret@{MONGODB_POD_IP}` where `{MONGODB_POD_IP}` should be replaced in the YAML with the pod IP address you just queried.
 - Label the pods with `app: data-api`

-Again you can try building the _Deployment_ yourself or use the provided YAML
+Again you can try building the _Deployment_ yourself or use the provided YAML to create a `data-api-deployment.yaml` file

 <details markdown="1">
-<summary>Click here for the MongoDB deployment YAML</summary>
+<summary>Click here for the DataAPI deployment YAML</summary>

 ```yaml
 kind: Deployment